 Early involvement in the project can not only provide a more effective and tailored plan which is easy to build, but it also helps to propose a phasing and implementation plan which can enable the client to receive quick ROI coupled with an accurate timeline.
 Scoping exercise ensures there is no failure in terms of functionality, cost or timeline.
 By doing this early analysis, different phases can be planned, plans can be incorporated into the contract and risk of issues or extra cost which can happen later can be significantly reduced.

-The scoping exercise will help you to reduce the risk in your IT projects, improved success rate, ROI and team morale making the hard work and all the planning worth in the end.
+The scoping exercise will help you to reduce the risk in your IT projects, improved success rate, ROI and team morale making the hard work and all the planning worthwhile in the end.

 Introduce Scoping exercise in your early planning and set your project up to success.